 Skin dryness is a completely normal event after getting a chemical peel such as the MedPeel Glycolic Acid Peel shown above.
 It’s a sign that the chemicals are working to remove the upper layer of your skin.

 While the word peel makes it seem like the upper layer of your skin should come off easily and cleanly, this isn’t always the case.
+Your skin may not peel off after a chemical peel.

 This is because everyone has different skin, and the bond between the upper and lower layers of skin can vary from person to person.
 Some people will have their sun-damaged upper layer of skin come off relatively easily, with the young layer of skin coming out within the first couple of days.